Fusako Shigenobu: Early life

 Shigenobu was born on September 28, 1945, in the Setagaya ward of Tokyo.
 Her father had served as a major in the Imperial Japanese Army and had been dispatched to Manchukuo.
 Prior to his military service, he was a teacher at a (寺子屋, terakoya) (or temple school) for poor village children in Kyushu.
 A right-wing ultranationalist, he had been implicated in a failed prewar coup d'etat by military officers.
 After the war, he worked as a grocer and Shigenobu grew up in relative poverty.
 Although he remained staunchly right wing, Shigenobu's father was sympathetic to her activist impulses, and respected her militancy.
 In later years, he consistently refused to apologize on behalf of his daughter for her actions, despite an intense pressure campaign to do so.

-After high school, Shigenobu went to work for the Kikkoman corporation in a soy sauce factory while taking night courses at Meiji University.
-She eventually received a Bachelor of Arts in Political Economy and in History.
+After high school, Shigenobu went to work for Kikkoman in a soy sauce factory while taking night courses at Meiji University.
+She eventually received a Bachelor of Arts in political economy and history.
 In 1965, she joined the student movement at Meiji University that was protesting an increase in tuition fees.
 In 1966, she joined the New Left group the Communist League, better known as the "Second Bund," and in 1969 she became a leading member of the group's "Red Army" splinter faction, which would eventually evolve into a separate group called the Japanese Red Army.
 During this time Shigenobu, renowned within the movement for her beauty and sex appeal, worked in a Tokyo hostess club and loyally turned over all her earnings to support the movement.